1913 – 2013

 Box encouraged the creation of a journal devoted to statistics and statistical implications.
 ASQ and the American Statistical Association (ASA) responded to his encouragement by creating Technometrics.

-In 1960, Box moved to Madison, WI, where he was professor and first chairman of the statistics department at the University of Wisconsin.
+In 1960, Box moved to Madison, Wis., where he was professor and first chairman of the statistics department at the University of Wisconsin.
 His many accomplishments in the field of statistics earned him ASQ's Shewhart Medal in 1968.

 Over the years, Box has published numerous articles and papers, and he is the author or co-author of many books.
-He is a three-time recipient of ASQ's Brumbaugh Award, twice received the Youden Prize of ASQ's Chemical and Process Industries Division, and received the Metropolitan Section's Deming Medal.
+He was a three-time recipient of ASQ's Brumbaugh Award, twice received the Youden Prize of ASQ's Chemical and Process Industries Division, and received the Metropolitan Section's Deming Medal.